 "The school has formal supervisory responsibility for a student during the time the student is being transported to or from the school at public expense; during the time the student is attending school; during the time the student is on the school premises, participating with authorization in a school sponsored activity; and, during a reasonable time before and after a student is on the school premises for attendance at a school or authorized participation in a school sponsored activity, and only when on the premises.
-It is presumed that a reasonable time means thirty minutes before or after the activity is scheduled or actually begins or ends.
-Casual or incidental contact between School District personnel and students on school property will not result in a legal duty to supervise.
+A reasonable time means thirty minutes before or after the activity is scheduled or actually begins or ends, whichever is longer.
+Casual or incidental contact between School District personnel and students on school property does not result in a legal duty to supervise.
 The school's duty of supervision does not extend to anyone other than students attending school and students authorized to participate in school sponsored activities."

-LAW(S) IMPLEMENTED: 316.614, 1001.37(3), 1001.43, 1001.51,
+LAW(S) IMPLEMENTED: 1001.43, 1001.51, 1003.31,